LukasWoodtli/WebPage/pelican/content/understanding_computation.md

 - *"A new start state"*
 - *"All the accept states from both NFAs"*
 - *"All the rules from both NFAs"*
-- *"Two extra free moves to connect the new start state to each of the NFA’s old start states"* - page 100
+- *"Two extra free moves to connect the new start state to each of the NFA's old start states"* - page 100